Named Accountable GP for all patients

 If you are between the ages of 16 and 60, you will be asked to show proof of any exemption from prescription charges when collecting medication.
 The law now insists that the Dispenser checks this information.

 Please note: if the test was requested by a consultant in hospital it will probably take 3-4 weeks before your GP is notified.
 We experience similar lengthy delays for clinic and hospital discharge letters.
-Whilst the advent of results/letters by email may help speed things up we unfortunately cannot foresee any significant improvements for the time being.
+If you wish to know the results of these particular tests we would encourage you to contact your consultants secretary.

 Smoking is not permitted in any part of the grounds or building.
 Our Nurses offer smoking cessation education if you are thinking of giving up.